Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

+\textbf{Contributions.} To sum up, the contributions of this paper are fourfold: \begin{itemize}[noitemsep,topsep=5pt] \item We propose a framework for learning on non-uniform collections of caption sources while maintaining a separation between semantic content and descriptive style.
+This allows the generation of fluent descriptions that resemble the quality of human-collected ones while learning from web-scale data. \item Our approach employs a style token as a means to separate the descriptive styles of human-annotated and web-collected sources, and textual keywords extracted through a retrieval component to represent semantics. \item In terms of architecture, our model features a fully-attentive encoder-decoder structure that jointly encodes keywords, style, and text, and is trained with a single objective of prompt language modeling. \item We evaluate our model against carefully-designed baselines and recent approaches on COCO, nocaps, VizWiz, TextCaps, CC3M, WIT, and LAION-400M.
+On COCO, our approach reaches a performance of 149.6 CIDEr points. \end{itemize}

-\tinytit{V\&L Pre-training} Research on image captioning has jointly focused on modeling the visual encoding pipeline, the language model, and the multi-modal connections between them~\cite{stefanini2021show}.
-While traditional approaches have focused on training on curated datasets, the recently emerged pre-training paradigm~\cite{chen2019uniter,li2020unicoder,lu2019vilbert,su2019vl,tan2019lxmert,zhou2020unified} aims at learning from weakly labeled or noisy sources.
-Most of the approaches have employed BERT~\cite{devlin2018bert} or Transformer-like architectures in conjunction with self-supervised or sequence learning objectives.
-The OSCAR~\cite{li2020oscar} model considers triplets of object tags, detections, and captions and trains using a combination of masked token loss and contrastive loss.
-VinVL~\cite{zhang2021vinvl} employs the same objectives while proposing a better object detector, and trains on 8.85 million text-image pairs.
-SimVLM~\cite{wang2021simvlm}, instead, uses an encoder-decoder architecture and learns visual features from scratch, training on the large ALIGN~\cite{jia2021scaling} dataset.
-Recent models like LEMON~\cite{hu2021scaling} and BLIP~\cite{li2022blip} have further investigated the scaling properties of captioning models, also adopting custom architectures.
+\tinytit{Image Captioning} Research on image captioning has jointly focused on modeling the visual encoding pipeline, the language model, and the multi-modal connections between them~\citep{stefanini2021show}.
+While traditional approaches have focused on training on curated datasets, the recently emerged pre-training paradigm~\citep{chen2019uniter,lu2019vilbert,tan2019lxmert,zhou2020unified,hu2020vivo} aims at learning from weakly labeled or noisy sources.
+Most of the approaches have employed BERT-like~\citep{devlin2018bert} or encoder-decoder architectures in conjunction with self-supervised or sequence learning objectives.
+The OSCAR~\citep{li2020oscar} model considers triplets of object tags, detections, and captions and trains using a combination of masked token loss and contrastive loss.
+VinVL~\citep{zhang2021vinvl} employs the same objectives while proposing a better object detector, and trains on 8.85 million text-image pairs.
+SimVLM~\citep{wang2021simvlm}, instead, uses an encoder-decoder architecture and learns visual features from scratch, training on the large ALIGN dataset~\citep{jia2021scaling}.
+Recent models like LEMON~\citep{hu2021scaling} and BLIP~\citep{li2022blip} have further investigated the scaling properties of captioning models, also adopting custom architectures.

+Recently, following the latest trends of large-scale language models~\citep{brown2020language,zhang2022opt}, several large-scale multimodal solutions have been proposed~\citep{alayrac2022flamingo,yu2022coca,li2023blip}, considerably increasing the number of parameters up to few billion (\eg~the well-known Flamingo model~\citep{alayrac2022flamingo} has 10.6B parameters) and, consequently, the computational complexity.